montyhall/LeafCount/README.md

 ### Learning to count leaves ###
-Learns semantic and instance segmentation of leaves
+Torch7 code for training a CNN for semantic and instance segmentation of leaves.

+### Directory structure ###

 Directory    | Content
 :-------------:|:----------------------